vaadin/base-starter-flow-osgi/starter/README.md

 ```
 or via some annotation like `VaadinMode` which is available in the example.

-Another way to set the property values is explicitly set them via the vaadin maven plugin configuration:
+Another way to set the `productionMode` value is explicitly set it via the Vaadin maven plugin configuration:

 ```xml
  <configuration>